TrianglyRU/OrbinautFramework/README.md

 - Classic-acurate physics.
 - Orignal-engine like stage collision method, based on distances.
 - Two types of stage collision: collision masks or actual tiles with pre-calculated tiles.
+- Improved original object collision method.
+Instead of copying it directly, we used it as a basis to make our own.
 - Various toggable frameworks tweaks, including differences between classic trilogy.
 - Discord Rich Presence support.
 - Solid optimization.